khalid-hussain/KICT-FYP-LaTeX-Class/README.md

 2. Compile frontmatter using `compile.sh` found in the `frontmatter` folder.
 This only needs to be done once unless you make changes to front matter variables as found in `kict-fyp-config.tex`.
 3. Compile the report using `make`.

+## Makefile

+1. `make frontmatter` - Generates `pdf` files for all the front matter.
+2. `make` - Generates `fyp_report.pdf`.
+Requires `pandoc-source.md` and all the front matter.
+3. `make content-from-pandoc` - Generates `content-from-pandoc-source.tex`.
+Use for debugging.
+4. `make clean` - Cleans the directory of auxiliary files as a result of LaTeX compilation.

 ## Bibliography

 The bibliography file is `references.bib`.